jonathan-hase/Periphery-Blog/content/posts/LookDev/index.md

 ---
-title: "Visual Worldbuilding"      # The page title, shown in the browser and in listings
+title: "Visual World Building"      # The page title, shown in the browser and in listings
 description: "About the Look Dev of War Video Report."   # Meta description for SEO and social sharing

 build: { list: 'never', render: 'always' }